Penis enlargement surgery frequently asked questions

 The penis will have swelled after the operation, so when the swelling subsides some of the gain will reduce naturally

-We know that some of the injected fat will be absorbed by the body – how much absorbed is unfortunately patient dependent but on average it will be no more than 30-40%.
+We know that some of the injected fat will be absorbed by the body – how much absorbed is, unfortunately, patient dependent but on average it will be no more than 30-40%.
 The reason that some of the fat gets reabsorbed is that the injected fat cells do not develop their own blood supply and hence do not survive and become scar tissue.
 This is why post-operative care is very important as it will determine the amount of fat absorbed.

 If I lose weight, will the injected fat go away?

 No. We have fat cells everywhere in our body.
 However the body only stores and burns fat (in the case of weight loss) from specific places.
 The first place that it does so is in the liver and then the abdomen (for men).
-Unless you loose almost all your body fat, it is very unlikely that weight loss will affect the result of your girth enhancement.
+Unless you lose almost all your body fat, it is very unlikely that weight loss will affect the result of your girth enhancement.

 How long does the operation take?